Clinical Documentation Specialist

 This CDEO (Certified Documentation Expert – Outpatient) online clinical documentation improvement training course prepares students for entry-level work as clinical documentation specialists.

-The clinical documentation expert outpatient certification is targeted toward professionals with prior knowledge of medical coding or auditing, preferably at least two years.
+The clinical documentation expert outpatient certification is targeted toward professionals with prior medical coding or auditing knowledge, preferably at least two years.
 The course is taught by leading AAPC instructors and requires textbooks and reference materials on AMA’s Current Procedural Terminology (CPT), ICD-10-CM, and the Healthcare Common Procedure Coding System (HCPCS).

 • Location: Online